Click below and find questions and answer – og what others have experienced...

 Smooth leather:

-Always re-impregnate after washing.
+Always re-proof after washing.

 How do I care for my GORE-TEX® SHOES?